e-conomic/vml-docs/docs/autosuggest.md

 https://autosuggest.staging.ml.e-conomic.ws
 ```

-Each endpoint is mounted as a path on the host.
+Each endpoint is mounted as a path on the host, and in the examples we have omtitted the hosts from the URL, for the sake of readability.

 ## Authentication